Q: When will I receive my tickets?

 How can I provide this information?

-Although seats are pre-bookable and we endeavour to provide requested seat numbers depending on availability, they may be subject to change by the airline at short notice.
-This can happen if there is an unexpected change in aircraft or for medical reasons.
+Although seats are pre-bookable and we will endeavour to provide the allocated seat numbers depending on availability, they may be subject to change at short notice.
+This can happen if there is an unexpected change in aircraft or for medical reasons or to accommodate larger groups or families with children.

-Q: Can I upgrade my return flight in The Gambia?
+Q: Can I book upgraded/leg room seats for my return flight in The Gambia?

-Yes, although this will be subject to availability.
+Yes, although this will of course be subject to availability.
 Please check with your hotel representative or with our Resort Office.

 If you wish to book the air-conditioned Banjul Airport lounge you can check availability with our UK Sales Team at the time of booking or with our Resort Office whilst in The Gambia.
-The cost is from £15 per person and depends on whether Premium Class is full on the day of travel.
+The cost is from £20 per person.

 Q: What happens if there is a delay?